 For information on how to apply to KiboCUBE, check the Rounds page.

-This round was opened in December 2020 and closed at the end of May 2021.
-UPAEP, the Popular Autonomous University of the State of Puebla of Mexico has been selected as one of the awardees.
-UPAEP's CubeSat 1U CubeSat "Gxiba" is to observe active volcanoes in Mexico and analyze the ash dispersion which may suggest that a local population be alerted that surround the vicinity of the volcano.
+This round was opened in December 2020 and closed at the end of May 2021, and UPAEP, the Popular Autonomous University of the State of Puebla of Mexico have been selected the awardees.
+UPAEP's CubeSat 1U CubeSat "Gxiba" is to observe active volcanoes in Mexico and analyze the ash dispersion.

-This round was opened in December 2020 and closed at the end of May 2021.
-ESPITA, the Private Higher School of Engineering and Applied Technology of Tunisia has been selected as one of the awardees.
-The objective of TUNSAT 1 is mainly to build the capacity of Tunisia in the aerospace industry and to demonstrate that we are capable of ground-space communication using self-built technologies.
+This round was opened in December 2020 and closed at the end of May 2021, the Private Higher School of Engineering and Applied Technology of Tunisia has been selected as the awardees.
+The objective of TUNSAT 1 is mainly to build the capacity of Tunisia in the aerospace industry.

-This round was opened in September 2015 and closed at the end of March 2016.
-The University of Nairobi has been selected as the awardee.
+This round was opened in September 2015 and closed at the end of March 2016 and the University of Nairobi has been selected as the awardee.
 Their CubeSat "1KUNS-PF" was deployed in May 2018.
-This was a technology demonstration mission aiming to test in-house developed and critical technologies and also to test Earth observation applications to acquire data to monitor agriculture and coastal areas.
+This was a technology demonstration mission aiming to test in-house developed and critical technologies.

 The United Nations Office for Outer Space Affairs and Avio S.p.A.
 (Avio) have joined forces at the 74th session of the United Nations General Assembly to announce an agreement to cooperate on providing institutions from the UN Member States, in particular developing countries.
 The first round has closed in April 2021 and is under selection.